-- (4.4) At least 15 days before a suspension pursuant to subsection (4.3) can take effect, the individual Registrant must be given written notice of - (a) the date on which the suspension will take effect, and - (b) the reasons for suspension. - [(4.4) added 2023-05-01] - (4.5) A suspension pursuant to subsection (4.3) remains in place until the individual Registrant complies with subsection (4).
+- (4.4) At least 15 days before a suspension pursuant to subsection (4.3) can take effect, the individual Registrant must be given written notice of - (a) the date on which the suspension will take effect, and - (b) the reasons for suspension.

+(4.5) A suspension pursuant to subsection (4.3) remains in place until the individual Registrant complies with subsection (4).